Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-arcades/handheld-disk/one-stroke-wonders/index.md

 links: ""

 logline: |
-  Wildebye enters _Guns Drawn_ and is instantly arrested.
-As they fight for their life against the strict Pencil Police, they realize a magical way _around_ all the rules and try to abuse it to get out.
+  Wildebye enters Guns Drawn and is instantly arrested.
+As they fight against the strict Pencil Police, they realize a magical way around all the rules and abuse it to get out.
 But removing all moderation from a game opened the door wide for even worse entities to come in and wreak havoc.

 blurb: |
   Wildebyte barely set a foot inside _Guns Drawn_ or they're arrested.
 A very strict police names hundreds of laws they broke and thus sentences them to death.